okeshawarz/prospectus/slides.md

   $\rightarrow$ relax supply constraints, build more housing

 * Still missing pieces of the puzzle:
-    * @glaeser2008: "[the fact that] highly elastic places had price booms is one of the strange facts of the recent price explosion
+    * Glaeser (2008): "[the fact that] highly elastic places had price booms is one of the strange facts of the recent price explosion
-    * @freemark2019 finds upzoning has no significant effect on housing supply, but *increased* land values and rents
+    * Freemark (2019) finds upzoning has no significant effect on housing supply, but *increased* land values and rents
-    * @agarwal2019 found that increases in the minimum wage in 29 states counteracted by increases in rents after 5 years
+    * Agrawal et. al (2019) found that increases in the minimum wage in 29 states counteracted by increases in rents after 5 years

+## What do Landlords Do?

+### Theorizing the Urban

+* Most theory surrounding cities, land, and rents is done in the context of the Standard Spatial Equilibrium Model (SEM)

+* SEM equilibrium conditions: consumers maximize utility s.t. indifferent to other locations, producers maximize profit s.t indifferent to other locations

+* On this view, by far the most popular, excess housing cost growth is supply-side phenomenon, i.e. spatial mismatch (e.g. between jobs and housing, Moretti [2013]) or housing supply constraints (Glaeser 2008).

+## What do Landlords Do?

+### Theorizing the Urban

+* Some drawbacks of this approach:
+    1. Difficulty in explaining neighborhood structure
+    2. Usually (but not always) assumes perfectly competitive land & housing markets
+    3. Uses CES production functions that are CRS $\rightarrow$ no scale economies, CBD has to be assumed *ex-ante*
+    4. Space appears only as Cartesian distance (i.e., a parameter indicating transportation costs).
+Related to:
+    5. Land "rents" in the sense of *economic rent*, ignoring properties of land *ownership* as institution

 ## What do Landlords Do?